Jaime-Anderson/meet/README.md

 # meet

 ## Description
 Meet is a serverless, progressive web application (PWA) built with React using a test-driven development (TDD) technique.
 Meet uses the Google calendar API to fetch upcoming events for users specified by city.
+This app uses serverless to authorize users to be able to access event data from the Google Calendar API.

 ## User Stories
 - As a user, I should be able to filter events by city so that I can see the list of events that take place in that city.